hazzardweb/filepicker-docs/crop.md

 ### cropBtn

 The Query object for the button that will open the crop.
-When using the uploader with [filesList](configjs.md#fileList) it will look into the download template for a `.crop` button.
+When using the uploader with [filesList](configjs.md#fileslist) it will look into the download template for a `.crop` button.

-If Filepicker is used without a the file list, this jQuery object must have the `data-file` attribute set with the file object.
+If Filepicker is used without a the [filesList](configjs.md#fileslist), this jQuery object must have the `data-file` attribute set with the file object.
 Edit `basic.html` to see how you can attach a file object to the button.

 - Type: _jQuery Object_
 - Default: `filesList.find('.crop')`